Cataract: Patient Information Sheet

 If you wear contact lenses, you must leave them out of your eyes for a period of time before your preoperative eye examination and before your surgery.
 This is done because the contact lens rests on the cornea and distorts its shape, which can affect the accuracy of the doctor’s measurements of the IOL power.
 When you stop wearing your contact lenses, the corneas can return to their natural shape.
-Stop wearing both and rigid (including gas permeable and standard hard) contacts for at least three weeks.
+Stop wearing both soft and rigid (including gas permeable and standard hard) contacts for at least three weeks.
 If you wear rigid contacts, your vision will usually vary for a while as your corneas change shape.
 Although the cornea usually returns to its natural state within three weeks, this process may take longer, and you will need to remain contact lens free until your vision and cornea stabilize.

 MORE INFORMATION ABOUT MEASURING YOUR IOL

 While the method used to calculate the power of the IOL is very accurate in most patients, the final result may be different from what you and your surgeon planned.
 As the eye heals, the IOL can shift very slightly toward the front or the back of the eye.
 The amount of this shift is not the same in everyone, and it may cause different vision than predicted.
 If the eye’s visual power after surgery is considerably different than what was planned, surgical replacement of the IOL might be considered.
 It is usually possible to replace the IOL and improve the situation.
 Patients who are highly nearsighted or highly farsighted have the greatest risk of differences between planned and actual outcomes.
 Patients who have had LASIK or other refractive surgeries are especially difficult to measure precisely.

 PRESBYOPIA AND ALTERNATIVES FOR NEAR VISION AFTER SURGERY